Piroko/piroko.github.io/README.md

 ### **Intro**
 Hi, I'm Piroko.

 I've retired from fansubbing, manga typesetting, and VN editing, but I still do one-shots and side-projects from time to time.
 I'm an audiophile, PC gamer, anison DJ, and rhythm game enthusiast.
-Usually listens to anime soundtracks/albums/remixes/J-Core, future bass, glitchhop, and Vocaloid, while DJing at gatherings and anime conventions occasionally.
+I Usually listens to anime soundtracks/albums/remixes/J-Core, future bass, glitchhop, and Vocaloid, while DJing at gatherings and anime conventions occasionally.

 ### **Links**
 - [Twitter](https://twitter.com/piroko_project)